a peace march in lahore FRIENDS OF SOUTH ASIA (FOSA)

 The talk is organized jointly by Friends of South Asia and South Asians for Collective Action.
 For more information, visit the event homepage.

-We believe that affirmative action policies such as reservations play a key role in the empowerment of historically marginalized communities.
+Reservation Policy in India for Socially and Economically Backward Communities (OBCs) June 9, 2006 - Press Release We believe that affirmative action policies such as reservations play a key role in the empowerment of historically marginalized communities.
 Hence we are disappointed and saddened by the recent spate of protests by students of elite institutions and urban professionals in India against the Indian federal government's proposed policy to provide reservations for an array of socially and economically disadvantaged communities, officially designated as Other Backward Classes (OBCs).
 We call upon members of the Indian/Indian American community to reject positions that seek to further upper-caste privilege at the expense of true social justice, and seek solutions that truly benefit ALL of Indian society.

 Visit FOSA's main webpage on reservations here.